-Before I get into a discussion of the absolutely phenomenal book you see pictured at the right, I’ve got a few disclosures to make.
+Before I get into a discussion of the absolutely phenomenal book you see pictured below, I’ve got a few disclosures to make.
 First, I’m not much of a believer in the notion of man-made global warming or climate change (as they now call it since temperatures have been constantly falling instead of rising).
 I’m a denier, in the pejorative term used by those who are believers.

 Second, I’m not particularly pro-feminist.
 And I certainly don’t hang around with any self-proclaimed radical feminists.
 I have a wife who is smarter than I am, who is more talented than I am, and who, pound for pound, is probably a better athlete than I am, and I’m not bad.
 (In my defense, I can read much, much faster than she, but, she has better comprehension.)
 I long ago gave up the idea (if I ever really considered it seriously) that men are superior to women in any ways other than brute strength.
 Having said that, however, I do believe that men are better suited to certain endeavors than woman and vice verse, but that doesn’t mean either men or women should be denied the opportunity to give whatever it is they want to do a whirl just because of their sex.
 I guess I consider myself an egalitarian.
 But from what I’ve seen of radical feminists, I’m not sure that I would count myself a big fan.